Radioactive gas detected at prison leads to closure of 180 cells | ITV News

 In the same period until February, 194 prisoners have been moved out of the jail.

-While the reason for their removal is not recorded, the PA news agency understands the vast majority have been moved due to radon.
+While the reason for their removal is not recorded, it's understood the vast majority have been moved due to radon.

 Radon, an odourless and colourless gas, is produced by decaying radioactive materials in rocks and soils, and is responsible for around 1,000 lung cancer deaths a year.